-I see in my Twitter bubble how much finance related topics determine many people’s lives.
+I see in my Twitter bubble how much finance-related topics determine many people’s lives.
 I don’t exempt myself from that.
-Many times a day, I think about the portfolio, my holdings, and numbers in general.
-It’s a hobby, it’s fun, and yet it’s time-consuming without having an immediate restorative impact on my state of mind.
-Instead, I should ask myself much more often what exactly makes a life in harmony possible and what has rather negative effects on my inner balance.
+Many times a day, I think about my portfolio, my holdings, and numbers in general.
+It’s a hobby, it’s fun, and yet it’s time-consuming without having an immediate positive impact on my state of mind.
+I know I should ask myself much more often what contributes to a life in harmony and what has adverse effects on my inner balance.

 Living a life in harmony means living a life in harmony with myself